open-starlab/Document/doc/source/Pre_Processing/Sports/Event_data/Data_Format/Football/UEID.rst

-unified and Integrated Event Data (UEID)
+Unified and Integrated Event Data (UEID)
 ====================================================================

 The UEID is an origninal designed to provide a standardize format for event data in football.